-Worldwide supplier of high performance sensor solutions, ams has announced the introduction of the latest products in its award-winning NanEye family, building on the success of the industry’s original miniature image sensor module for endoscopes, the NanEye 2D.
+Supplier of sensor solutions, ams, has announced the introduction of the latest products to its NanEye family, building on the its original miniature image sensor module for endoscopes, the NanEye 2D.
 The NanEyeM and NanEyeXS, aim to enable the production of high-performance, single-use endoscopes for use in minimally invasive surgery.

 The new 1mm2 NanEyeM offers a high-resolution 100kpixel readout over an LVDS digital interface at a maximum rate of 49 frames/s at 62MHz.
 The NanEyeM, which is supplied as a Micro Camera Module (MCM) including a cable up to two meters long, features a custom multi-element lens which greatly improves the effective resolution of the sensor and reduces distortion.
 Compared to the earlier NanEye 2D sensor, which has a single-element lens, the new NanEyeM offers improved MTF (Modulation Transfer Function) of >50% in the corners, lower distortion of <15%, and lower colour aberration of <1Px.

 The new NanEyeXS from ams has a 0.46mm2 footprint.
 It produces a digital output in 40kpixel resolution at a maximum rate of 55 frames/s at 28MHz.
 The sensor’s very small size offers significant advantages when developing ultra-small instruments for minimally invasive procedures, enabling the design of surgical devices with a very small diameter, or freeing more space for working channels in larger devices.
 Like the NanEyeM, the NanEyeXS is supplied as an MCM.